 …the retired US DEA agent was scared of the powerful figures behind the illegal drug trade that included ranking PNP, AFP, and government officials.

-This impression of findings must be fatal to President Duterte’s plan to militarized the Bureau of Customs.
-Unless President Duterte is undermining the influence of the former high ranking PNP, AFP, and government officials and is just looking at the solution to the drug problem in the Philippines as an option (that is, “a false solution), he would just rather stick to his first statement—to militarize the Bureau paving the way to a mind conditioning on Filipinos for a creeping martial law peeping at a distance.
+This impression of findings must be fatal to President Duterte’s plan to militarize the Bureau of Customs.
+Unless President Duterte is undermining the influence of the former high ranking PNP, AFP, and government officials and is just looking at the solution to the drug problem in the Philippines as an option (that is, “a false solution), he would just rather stick to his first statement— militarizing the Bureau of Customs to pave the way to a mind conditioning on Filipinos for a creeping martial law peeping at a distance.